 “That’s pretty self-serving, since he’s producing the album that’s coming out.”

-Bill sits me at the typewriter, which looks really old, with raised keys and long, spindly letters.
+Bill sits me at the typewriter, which looks really old, with raised keys and long, spindly rods holding the letters.
 He has Jack put a hand on my shoulder so we both have a psychic connection to the machine.
 I expect it to start typing out my letter for me.

 Bill shakes his head.
 “Just start by addressing the letter.
 Let your fingers move as you feel they should.
 Not as you think they should.”